tech-sketch/SeqAL/docs/TUTORIAL_6_Query_Setup.md

 ## Query on Token

-If we set `token_based` as `True`, this will count `query_number` as token number.
-In real case, we usually query data based on token.
+If we set `token_based` as `True`, this will count `query_number` as a token number.
+In the real case, we usually query data based on the token.
 Because we don't know how many tokens a queried sentence has.

 ```python